-All of our dentists provide guarantees or warranties on the materials they use and the work they do, but you will need to check as these vary from clinic to clinic as well as from procedure to procedure.If you are concerned at all about this aspect and worrying about the expense of having to travel back to a dentist if something did go wrong you can always get added peace of mind by taking our insurance which will pay your travel and accommodation charges if you do have to travel back.
+All our dentists warranty the materials they use and the work they do, but you will need to check as these vary from clinic to clinic as well as from procedure to procedure.If you are concerned about the expense of having to travel back to a dentist if something did go wrong, you can always get added peace of mind by taking our insurance, which will pay your travel and accommodation charges in the unlikely event you do have to travel back.

 (Image by: Franciso Javier Espinoza Perez)

-All of our dentists have English speaking staff and you won’t need to speak Spanish, although the odd word here or there is always welcome.
+All our dentists have English speaking staff and you won’t need to speak Spanish, although the odd word here and there is always welcome.